 A service evaluation report will be produced upon completion of the Pilot.

-Estimate Costings
+Estimate Costs

 Medication Costs

-The cost of treatment for 12 months on tirzepatide (Mounjaro®) is £1496 per patient (this includes a 20 week titration period to reach the maintenance dose of 15mg (see table 2 below for current medication costs- August 2025).
+The cost of treatment for 12 months on tirzepatide (Mounjaro®) is £1,496 per patient (this includes a 20 week titration period to reach the maintenance dose of 15mg (see table 2 below for current medication costs- August 2025).
 If twenty patients are enrolled in the pilot at 10 community pharmacy sites (total n=200) the medication cost for 12 months would be £299,200.